ZoomInfo

 Demand generation is a marketing strategy that builds brand awareness and interest to create a predictable sales pipeline.
 It combines coordinated efforts between marketing and sales teams to educate potential customers and guide them from awareness through purchase.

-Demand creation: Building awareness and interest in your products or services among audiences who may not yet recognize they have a problem you can solve.
+• Demand creation: Building awareness among audiences who don't yet recognize they have a problem you solve.

-Demand capture: Converting existing interest into qualified pipeline by engaging prospects who are actively searching for solutions.
+• Demand capture: Converting existing interest into qualified pipeline from prospects actively searching for solutions.

-Awareness: Creating visibility around products or services through content marketing, paid advertising, and thought leadership.
+• Awareness activities: Creating visibility through content marketing, paid advertising, and thought leadership.

-Nurture: Moving prospects through the conversion optimization process with personalized, multi-touch campaigns.
+• Nurture campaigns: Moving prospects through conversion with personalized, multi-touch sequences.

-To successfully execute a demand gen strategy, demand generation managers must facilitate sales and marketing alignment.
-The goal is to target the right prospects and move them through the buyer's journey with coordinated, data-driven go-to-market motions.
+Successful demand gen requires sales and marketing alignment to target the right prospects and move them through the buyer's journey with coordinated, data-driven go-to-market motions.

 Demand Generation vs. Lead Generation